milesich/xcgp-api/docs/graphql/schema/directivelocation.md

 ## Required by
 * [__Directive](graphql/schema/__directive.md): A Directive provides a way to describe alternate runtime execution and type validation behavior in a GraphQL document.

-In some cases, you need to provide options to alter GraphQL&#39;s execution behavior in ways field arguments will not suffice, such as conditionally including or skipping a field.
+In some cases, you need to provide options to alter GraphQL's execution behavior in ways field arguments will not suffice, such as conditionally including or skipping a field.
 Directives provide this by describing additional information to the executor.